LiewKuanYung/IG-Clone-Laravel/RECORDS.md

 - Explanation of the codes is inside ProfilesController
 8. **(1:10:20)** Adding the Profiles Mode, Migration and Table
 - **Eloquent** is what laravel calls the database layer of the framework.
 Implementation that fecth quries, and database agnostic (can use diff database platform with the same database query)
-- command used is `php artisan make:model Profile -m
+- command used is for example `php artisan make:model Profile`, make a model of Profile.
+- You can use `php artisan make:model Profile -m` too, the `-m` will automatically help you create a migration file
 - Manipulate database inside **Tinker** to test Profile model
 ```
 >>> $profile = new \App\Models\Profile();